Skip to content

 TG_EXPERIMENT='symlinks,stacks' terragrunt plan

-The following strict mode controls are available:
+The following experiments are available:

 Support symlink resolution for Terragrunt units.